 The Medical Assistant program is offered as a certificate or two-year associate in applied science degree program that prepares students to work in a medical office and perform both administrative and clinical procedures.
-The program is offered in both full- and part-time class schedules.
-Both the medical assistant certificate and degree programs include hands-on clinical experience.
+The program is offered in both full-time and part-time class schedules.
+Medical assistant classes include hands-on clinical experience.

 Prospective students must follow specific registration criteria before being admitted into the program and follow the registration checklist located in the Medical Assistant registration packet.